-As we look at Paul’s exhortation to Timothy, we see his godly influence over a young man, committed to the gospel.
-Paul recognizes the journey can feel long, so these encouraging words likely helped Timothy in pressing on.
+As we look at Paul’s exhortation to Timothy, we see his godly influence over a young man who is committed to the gospel.
+Paul recognized the journey can feel long, so these encouraging words likely helped Timothy in pressing on to maturity.

-The diligence required for a young man to become like a Paul was laid out very carefully for him.
-Studying the Word, sharing the Word and refining his understanding of the Word is key in ministry.
-As Timothy progressed, he inspired confidence in fellow believers and the inspiration he gave to others, strengthened the church.
-These precepts that the early church was founded upon still remain true today, they don’t come naturally, we have to work at them.
+The diligence required to walk in righteousness were expressed for a very specific reason.
+Studying the Word, sharing the Word and growing in understanding of the Word is key to a follower of Christ.
+As Timothy progressed, he inspired confidence in fellow believers and the inspiration he gave to others strengthened the church.
+The precepts the early church were founded upon still remain true today, they don’t come naturally, we have to work at them.

 Deuteronomy 6:17 “You shall diligently keep the commandments of the LORD your God, His testimonies, and His statutes which He has commanded you.

-Romans 12:6–8 “Having then gifts differing according to the grace that is given to us, let us use them: if prophecy, let us prophesy in proportion to our faith; 7or ministry, let us use it in our ministering; he who teaches, in teaching; 8he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.”
+Romans 12:6–8 “Having then gifts differing according to the grace that is given to us, let us use them: if prophecy, let us prophecy in proportion to our faith; or ministry, let us use it in our ministering; he who teaches, in teaching; he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.”

-Notice, with all the attributes of godliness that Paul was noting, diligence is reflected in leadership.
+Notice that with all the attributes of godliness Paul described, diligence is often reflected in leadership.
 I would surmise that diligence isn’t necessarily a prerequisite to lead, it is more of a function of good leadership.
 Those who lead are to be an example to others in conduct and spiritual maturity.
-The ability to diligently move forward in godliness requires the consistency, planning, foresight, pondering and growth in wisdom through experience that gives others reason to follow.
+The ability to diligently move forward in godliness requires consistency, planning, foresight, and growth in wisdom by the experiences that come through living faithfully.